Tam Shek-wing

-Tam was born in Guangzhou and resides in Canada.
+Tam was born in Guangzhou and resided in Canada.

-Biography and Buddhist lineage
+Biography

 Tam Shek-wing was born in Guangdong, China in 1935.
 At childhood, he followed senior family members to practice Oriental Esoteric Buddhism.
 He was immensely interested in Buddhist texts ever since at the age of twelve while entering into the Western Sect of the Taoist practice (道家西派).

 In the 60s, he started learning Tibetan Buddhism when he was converted in Taiwan under Chu Yung-kuang (屈映光上師), a disciple of Norlha Rinpoche (諾那上師) as well as Gangkar Rinpoche (貢嘎上師), and was bestowed with the teachings of the Riwoche system.
 Later, Chu suggested Tam to contact one of his disciples in Hong Kong - Lau Yui Chi (劉銳之上師).
 Subsequently, Tam joined the Hong Kong Vajrayana Esoteric Society founded by Lau.
 From 1972 onwards however, Tam was practising the Nyingma teachings under the direct instruction of Dudjom Rinpoche and Lau Yui Chi, and was ordained Vajra Acarya of the Nyingma School at the age of 38 by Dudjom Rinpoche.
 He moved to Hawaii in 1986, and has resided in Canada since 1993.

 Under the guidance of Dudjom Rinpoche, Tam successively received transmitted instructions and is the lineage-holder of, among others, the following five principal Nyingma teachings: